router5/router5/docs/migration/migrating-from-6.x-to-7.x.md

     - `router5-plugin-logger`
     - `router5-plugin-listeners`
     - `router5-plugin-persistent-params`
+- `useMiddleware` no longer returns your router instance, but a function to remove the added middleware.
+You can still pass multiple middleware, in which case calling the teardown function will remove all of them.
-- `usePlugin` no longer returns your router instance, but a teardown function to remove plugins.
-You can still pass multiple plugins, in which case calling the teardown function will remove all plugins.
+- `usePlugin` no longer returns your router instance, but a function to remove the added plugin.
+You can still pass multiple plugins, in which case calling the teardown function will remove all of them.
 - Cloning is now done using a `cloneRouter` function, and it no longer re-uses existing dependencies
     ```js
     import { cloneRouter } from 'router5'